-- the estimated time to payout of wells; - production estimates including timing of production and the impact thereof; - expectations regarding the business environment, industry conditions and future commodity prices, including the belief that commodity pricing will start gaining momentum in 2021 and beyond due to declining worldwide production; - that the BDC Term Facility, closing the strategic Cardium asset acquisition and implementing our fourth quarter 2020 capital program places the Company in a strong position and provides the Company with the liquidity required to return to pre-COVID levels of production, reserve values and revenues; - the belief that current base production along with the addition of production from the upcoming three wells will bring production back to 2019 pre-COVID levels of approximately 5,000 boe/d in the first quarter of 2021; - expectations regarding InPlay's 2020 capital program, future operating costs and cash flows; - InPlay's business strategy, goals and management focus; - sources of funds for the Company's operations, capital expenditures and decommissioning obligations; - future liquidity and the Company's access to sufficient debt and equity capital;

-- the resource potential of InPlay's asset base and future prospects for development and growth; - future costs, expenses and royalty rates; - the volume and product mix of InPlay's oil and gas production; - future exchange rate between the \$US and \$Cdn - expectations regarding InPlay's tax horizon; - capital management strategies; - the timing and impact of new accounting policies and standards; and - treatment under governmental and other regulatory regimes and tax, environmental and other laws.
+- 2021 guidance based on the planned capital program of \$23 million including forecasts of 2021 annual average production levels, light oil and liquids weightings; funds flow, adjusted funds flow, free adjusted funds flow, Net Debt/EBITDA ratio, operating income profit margin and growth rates; - our estimate that our 2021 capital program is anticipated to result in a record year of production, match our 2020 year-end reserves and generate our highest level of AFF; - forecasted spending on decommissioning; - management's assessment of the potential and uncertain impact of COVID-19 on the Company's operations and results; - the estimated time to payout of wells; - production estimates including timing of production restart plants and the impact thereof; - expectations regarding the business environment, industry conditions and future commodity prices; - InPlay's business strategy, goals and management focus; - sources of funds for the Company's operations, capital expenditures and decommissioning obligations; - future liquidity and the Company's access to sufficient debt and equity capital; - the resource potential of InPlay's asset base and future prospects for development and growth; - future costs, expenses and royalty rates; - the volume and product mix of InPlay's oil and gas production; - future exchange rate between the \$US and \$Cdn - expectations regarding InPlay's tax horizon; - capital management strategies; - the timing and impact of new accounting policies and standards; and - treatment under governmental and other regulatory regimes and tax, environmental and other laws.

-Forward-looking statements regarding InPlay are based on certain key expectations and assumptions of InPlay concerning anticipated financial performance, business prospects, strategies, regulatory developments, current commodity prices and exchange rates, applicable royalty rates, tax laws, future well production rates and reserve volumes, potential shut-ins of production, future operating costs, the performance of existing wells, the success of its exploration and development activities, the sufficiency and timing of budgeted capital expenditures in carrying out planned activities, the availability and cost of labor and services, the impact of increasing competition, conditions in general economic and financial markets, availability of drilling and related equipment effects of regulation by governmental agencies, the ability to obtain financing on acceptable terms which are subject to change based on commodity prices, market conditions, drilling success and potential timing delays.
+Forward-looking statements regarding InPlay are based on certain key expectations and assumptions of InPlay concerning anticipated financial performance, business prospects, strategies, regulatory developments, current commodity prices and exchange rates, applicable royalty rates, tax laws, future well production rates and reserve volumes, future operating costs, the performance of existing wells, the success of its exploration and development activities, the sufficiency and timing of budgeted capital expenditures in carrying out planned activities, the availability and cost of labor and services, the impact of increasing competition, conditions in general economic and financial markets, availability of drilling and related equipment effects of regulation by governmental agencies, the ability to obtain financing on acceptable terms which are subject to change based on commodity prices, market conditions, drilling success and potential timing delays.